elexis/elexis-environment/docs/ssl.md

 `cat ee_medevit_at.crt CA_bundle.crt >> certificate.crt`

-The resulting `certificate.crt` file hast to be copied to `assets/web/ssl` and the existing file `myserver.key` (your private key) should also be copied to `certificate.key`.
+The resulting `certificate.crt` file hast to be copied to `site/` and the existing file `site/myserver.key` (your private key) should also be copied to `site/certificate.key`.

-Be careful not to losse these files.
+Be careful not to loose these files.

 ## Hardening